-Content submitted, including images, is subject to review by our editors within Townsville City Council and the Community Information Centre.
+Content submitted, including images, is subject to review by our editors within Townsville City Council.

 Having editors review submissions helps to ensure listings are consistent with our style, guidelines are followed and pages are of a high quality.
 That means maximum readership for your event.

 If you browse or access any content or data on our website, you agree to be bound by our terms and conditions.
 Townsville City Council may change the terms and conditions at any time and your use of the website is acceptance of those terms.